-- 1. protection of the right of every citizen to vote; - 2. verifiable and auditable procedures to guarantee the integrity of all statutory methods of voting in New Mexico; - 3. funding to meet the requirements of the law and to serve the needs of the voters to ensure that elections are conducted accurately, fairly, and efficiently; - 4. a centralized voter registration and election management system; - 5. statewide uniformity in early voting for all elections; - 6. an all-inclusive system of voting that allows all registered voters to participate in the primary election: - 7. more direct citizen involvement in the candidate selection process for special elections to fill a vacancy; - 8. consolidation of elections in New Mexico; - 9. methods that increase voter participation, including automatic voter registration and same-day voter registration;
+- 1. protection of the right of every citizen to vote; - 2. verifiable and auditable procedures to guarantee the integrity of all statutory methods of voting in New Mexico; - 3. funding to meet the requirements of the law and to serve the needs of the voters to ensure that elections are conducted accurately, fairly, and efficiently; - 4. a centralized voter registration and election management system; - 5. statewide uniformity in early voting for all elections; - 6. an all-inclusive system of voting that allows all registered voters to participate in the primary election, so that - a) voters who are not enrolled in a major political party may vote on one ballot per primary without having to enroll in that particular party; and - b) voters enrolled in a major political party can vote only on the ballot of their party; - 7. more direct citizen involvement in the candidate selection process for special elections to fill a vacancy; - 8. consolidation of elections in New Mexico;

-- 10. systems that improve the election experience and provide ease of ballot access including voteby-mail, supplemented by secure ballot drop boxes and accessible voting centers; - 11. amending the State Constitution to allow run-off elections in the case of non-partisan elections.
+- 9. methods that increase voter participation, including automatic voter registration and same-day voter registration; - 10. systems that improve the election experience and provide ease of ballot access including voteby-mail, supplemented by secure ballot drop boxes and accessible voting centers; - 11. amending the State Constitution to allow run-off elections in the case of non-partisan elections.